stacs-srg/valipop/docs/usage/execution/java.md

 ## Installing the JAR file

-Valipop can be run with Java using its JAR file.
-To install the latest valipop JAR file, you can visit [the releases page](https://github.com/Daniel5055/valipop/releases).
+ValiPop can be run with Java using its JAR file.
+To install the latest valiPop JAR file, you can visit [the releases page](https://github.com/Daniel5055/valipop/releases).

-## Running Valipop
+## Running ValiPop

-Run the following command to run Valipop:
+Run the following command to run ValiPop:

 ```shell
 java -jar valipop.jar